Millie-10/Commonwealth-Games-2022/README.md

 #### Observation
-Australia, England, Canada and India maintained their ranks in 2018, New Zealand went down by 1 in ranking while Scotland went up the rank table by 1.
-Nigeria moved up the rank table from 10th to 7th while South Africa moved down the table by 2. looking at the rank tables you would notice lots of movements.
+Australia, England, Canada and India maintained their ranks in 2018.
+New Zealand went down by 1 in ranking while Scotland went up the table by 1.
+Nigeria moved up the table from 10th to 7th while South Africa moved down the table by 2.
+Looking at the rank tables you will notice lots of upward and downward movements by the countries.

 To make this easy to see, I created an interactive report where you can select each country and see the total medals they got in 2018 vs 2022, change in total medals and change in ranking.

 ![image](commonwealth_dashboard.png)

 ![green](cwg_sample.png)

 ![red](cwg_sample2.png)

 I used colours and arrows to show positive and negative movements.
 Here green arrow pointing upwards represents an upward movement in rank table and an increase in total medal.
 Red arrow pointing downwards represents a downward movement in rank table and a decrease in total medal.

+To see more

+<iframe width="560" height="315" src="https://www.youtube.com/embed/qBEbJxu61CM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Summary